Private members-only forum

 TE

 Securities compliance isn't optional.
-Even for a friends-and-family round, you need a proper exemption (usually Reg D 506(b)).
+Even for a friends-and-family round (at least in my experience), you need a proper exemption (usually Reg D 506(b)).
 The penalties for unregistered securities offerings are severe and personal.

 FB